phetsims/aqua/doc/continuous-testing-management.md

 Because pm2 stores logs under `/home/phet-admin/.pm2/logs`, it's filled up the partition for `/home` before.
 We've increased the size for that, but it may be an issue in the future.

 We'll add any future ways of fixing things as we run across them here.

-# Pulling aqua

-Follow these steps to pull changes to aqua, which are not automatically pulled (see above).

-1. Notify the team on slack#dev-public that you will be restarting Bayes CT
-2. Log in to bayes.colorado.edu as phet-admin, requires VPN.
-3. `cd /data/share/phet/continuous-testing/aqua`
-4. `pm2 stop continuous-server`
-5. `git pull`
-6. `pm2 start continuous-server`